Smudge202/smudge202.github.io/_posts/2017-09-05-agile-security.md

 ## Assess

 You now have all the information you require to assess your system.
-You may have missed pieces, but as has been mentioned, simply go back to the relevant lists and add pieces as they come to mind.
+You may have missed pieces, but as has been mentioned, simply go back to the relevant lists and add information as it comes to mind.
 As you've been going through those lists, you've probably already spotted a couple places that could do with some improvement.

 There are several ways to go about assessing your system, and several aspects of that system that need assessment.
 I'll list below a couple mechanisms that I have used and recommend to others, but this is not an exhaustive list.
 Any and all thought towards the security of your system should be welcome, and I'd love to hear any thoughts you might have on other ways to analyse applications.

+### Access Control

+###